patchell/NewOldFrontCad/readme.md

 Move along folks, nothing to see here, move along.

+August 24, 2025

+Made a few changes.
+I wanted to be able to disable object fills.
+That really turned out to be one deep rabit hole.

 July 28, 2025
 Fixed a few more bugs.
 Plenty more from where those came from.